• Mattress Guides

 Keep in mind, memory foam has advanced in recent years.
 Your old foam mattress has outdated cooling technology, and not all memory foam is created equal.
 Consider gel-infused or plant-based foams before you select another memory foam bed.

-Trying other types of beds can reap good results too.
+Trying other types of mattresses can reap good results too.

 Innerspring mattresses are known best for their cooling properties.
 The innerspring coil cores cultivate more air circulation.
 However, innerspring beds are more prone to sagging and encourage allergen build-up inside the mattress.